antz22/ultimate-guide-to-flutter/README.md

 ### Separate Business Logic from Frontend

 Business logic is essentially any code that doesn't directly have to do with the layout of the app.
 For example, if you had a login screen, the UI would be the Column, TextField, and ElevatedButton widgets.
-THe business logic would be how the user would sign in to the backend server you are using (for example, Firebase).
+The business logic would be how the user would sign in to the backend server you are using (for example, Firebase).

 It is generally a good idea to keep these separated so you don't mix backend / dealing with data and frontend, which can lead to messy and confusing code.
 If I wanted to look into the code for the product_details screen, why would I want to see how the product is dealt with on the backend?
 It's cleaner to separate the two paradigms.